-Related CoursesVFX Training (13 Courses)Film Editing Training (9 Courses)NewBlueFX Tutorial (5 Courses)Pixelan VFX Tutorial (7 Courses)
+Related CoursesVFX Training (13 Courses)Film Editing Training (9 Courses)NewBlueFX Tutorial (1 Courses, 4+ Projects)Pixelan VFX Tutorial (1 Courses, 7+ Projects)

 Motion Capture also involves the use of VFX.
 Motion Capture is the process of recording the movement of objects and materials.
 Using specialized software such as Motion Builder the recordings can be used for Visual Effects in the final process.

 | CGI is much safer than using Physical Effects.

 The quality of VFX using CGI is very high, standardized and manageable compared to the physical ones.

 The CGI helps in the creation of images and effects that cannot be achieved using other techniques or methods.